Tour Croatia+ trip

 DAY 11

-Split walking city tour, Stella Croatica Ethno Agro Park and Klis Fortress
+Split Walking City Tour, Stella Croatica Ethno Agro Park and Klis Fortress

 DAY 12

-Plitvice Lakes National Park sightseeing with boat and train ride
+Plitvice Lakes National Park Sightseeing

 DAY 13